opeabdul/FoodLocker/README.md

-FoodLocker
+#FoodLocker

-A simple prototype android applciation that utilises foodlocker.com APIs to display list of products, categories of products, and delivery locations.
+A simple android application that utilises foodlocker.com APIs to display a list of products, product categories and delivery locations.